bowo-prasetyo/forkbuild/docs/Architecture.md

 ui/

-WorldView (ui/views/WorldView.js), updated 0.1.29, is now fully interactive.
-Pointer clicks on the viewport call session.pick(), which returns a SpatialSelectionState.
-The overlay displays:

-- Selected type (brick or ground)
-- World title and author (resolved from DiscoveryProvider)
-- Brick ID (truncated)
-- World-space coordinates
-- A "Focus World" button to navigate to the selected world's location

-Nearby Worlds are now focused via focusWorld(documentId), which calls session.focusDocument() and updates the URL with router.replace() — no window.location.reload().
-This proves that client-side spatial navigation works without destroying the runtime graph.
+WorldView (ui/views/WorldView.js), updated 0.1.30, is now fully interactive with free spatial navigation.
+Pointer clicks on the viewport call session.pick() only when the pointer movement stays below a 6-pixel drag threshold; above the threshold, the interaction is treated as a camera drag.
+Pointer moves with no buttons pressed drive session.hover(), producing transient SpatialHoverState.
+The overlay displays both hover and selection panels, including world title, author, brick identity, and coordinates.
+Nearby Worlds are focused via focusWorld(documentId), which calls session.focusDocument() and updates the URL with router.replace() — no page reload.

 The renderer remains ignorant of why multiple worlds are present.
 It simply renders whatever meshes the shared EventBus delivers.